Skip to main content

 Sopa de Gallina India

-A rich, flavorful soup made with hen, vegetables, and spices.
-Often served for special occasions.
+A deep soup of hen, vegetables, and spices, usually saved for special occasions.

 Atol de Elote